-Russian authorities detained Rustem Sheikhaliev, a Crimean Tatar freelance journalist, in March 2019 in Simferopol, Crimea’s capital.
+Rustem Sheikhaliev, a Crimean Tatar freelance journalist, is serving a 14-year prison sentence after being convicted on charges of terrorism and of “preparation for a violent seizure of power,” in connection with his reporting on alleged human rights abuses by Russian authorities in Crimea.
+Russian authorities detained him in March 2019 in Simferopol, Crimea’s capital.
 Two other ethnic Crimean Tatar journalists, Osman Arifmemetov and Remzi Bekirov, were detained on the same day in the southern Russian city of Rostov-on-Don.
-The three journalists face terrorism charges in connection with their reporting on alleged human rights abuses by Russian authorities in Crimea.
+Sheikhaliev and Arifmemetov were sentenced on the same charges in November 2022.
+Bekirov was handed a 19-year sentence in March 2022.

-Russia has enforced its laws in Crimea since it annexed the peninsula from Ukraine in March 2014, according to Freedom House’s 2021 Freedom in the World report, including imposing substantial restrictions on media freedom.
-The number of media outlets in Crimea was reduced by more than 90 percent under a 2015 reregistration process overseen by the Russian media regulator Roskomnadzor, and Russian authorities have restricted access to Ukrainian television and other media outlets, according to Freedom House.
-Since taking control, Russian authorities have systematically prosecuted journalists and activists who questioned the annexation, CPJ has documented.
+Russia has enforced its laws in Crimea since it annexed the peninsula from Ukraine in March 2014, including imposing substantial restrictions on media freedom, according to Freedom House’s 2022 Freedom in the World report.
+The number of media outlets in Crimea was reduced by more than 90 percent under a 2015 reregistration process overseen by Roskomnadzor, and Russian authorities have restricted access to Ukrainian television and other media outlets, according to Freedom House.
+Since taking control, Russian authorities have systematically prosecuted journalists and activists who questioned the annexation.

-Many members of Crimea’s indigenous ethnic Crimean Tatar population, a Muslim minority, have openly opposed Russia’s occupation and have faced repression from Russian authorities, according to Freedom House and Human Rights Watch.
-Many politically active Crimean Tatars were put on trial on terrorism-related charges, according to Krym.Realii, Human Rights Watch (HRW) and a U.K.-based news site OpenDemocracy.
-Russia has a track record of using terrorism and extremism laws to silence critics and muzzle independent news coverage, CPJ has documented.
+Many Crimean Tatar activists who opposed Russia’s annexation of Crimea were put on trial on terrorism-related charges, according to Krym.Realii, Human Rights Watch (HRW), and U.K.-based news website OpenDemocracy.
+Russia has a track record of using terrorism and extremism laws to silence critics and muzzle independent news coverage.

-Officers of Russia’s Federal Security Service (FSB), Interior Ministry and the National Guard raided the home of Sheikhaliev in the Kamyanka district of Simferopol, the Crimean capital—as well as the homes of around two dozen other ethnic Crimean Tatars, most of them linked to Crimean Solidarity–late March 27, 2019, in Simferopol and several districts in Ukraine’s Russia-administered Crimea, according to media reports.
+On March 27, 2019, officers of Russia’s Federal Security Service (FSB), Interior Ministry, and the National Guard raided the home of Sheikhaliev in the Kamyanka district of Simferopol, the Crimean capital—as well as the homes of about two dozen other ethnic Crimean Tatars, most of them linked to Crimean Solidarity—in Simferopol and several districts in Ukraine’s Russia-administered Crimea, according to reports by Grani and Krym.Realii.

 According to the Kharkiv Human Rights Protection Group (KHPG), an independent human rights organization based in the Ukrainian city of Kharkiv, previous trials of ethnic Crimean Tatars charged for alleged links to Hizb ut-Tahrir were “flawed” and involved “secret witnesses” and falsified evidence.

-Crimea Solidarity representative Lutfiye Zudiyeva told CPJ in a September 2021 phone interview that Sheikhaliev had been transferred to a pretrial detention center in Rostov-on-Don, where the trial is underway.
-She said that authorities had interrogated witnesses anonymously, and not given the defense any information on those people.
+Crimea Solidarity representative Lutfiye Zudiyeva told CPJ in a September 2021 phone interview that Sheikhaliev had been transferred to a pretrial detention center in Rostov-on-Don.